 Whenever young people ask me how they can travel the world, I always recommend that they start by studying abroad.
 After all, studying abroad was an integral part of my two longest overseas trips.

 When I was twenty, I moved to Barcelona the day after my university graduation ceremony.
-There, I enrolled in a four-week TEFL course at International House Barcelona, and then spent almost two years teaching English as a Foreign Language in Europe.
+There, I enrolled in a four-week TEFL course called the CELTA at International House Barcelona, and then spent almost two years teaching English as a Foreign Language in Europe.

 Later, I went back to university.
 As part of my professional degree I signed up for a semester abroad program in Mexico.
 It was not a traditional semester abroad program – instead of taking classes at the local university I actually worked in its attached secondary school while continuing to take my home university’s classes online.